 Full-time Youth-to-Youth program

-The two cohorts follow a Grade 9 curriculum adapted to their needs.
-The curriculum includes the following courses:
+Students, depending on prior schooling, are enrolled in Grade 9 following a curriculum adapted to their needs.
+The curriculum includes the following courses.

 All courses follow a combination of formative and summative assessments which include semester exams.